This page was last updated on 27 April 2022.

-The Trade Credit Insurance Guarantee - extended to 30 June 2021
+The Trade Credit Reinsurance Scheme - ended on 30 June 2021

 On May 13, the Government announced that it was finalising a scheme to provide the continuance of trade insurance cover.

 In summary, Trade Credit Insurance usually covers business-to-business transactions, particularly in non-service sectors such as manufacturing and construction.
 It insures suppliers selling goods against the company they are selling to defaulting on payment.
 Due to Coronavirus and financial challenges, these suppliers risk having credit insurance withdrawn, or premiums increasing to unaffordable levels.
 The scheme is intended to temporarily guarantee business-to-business transactions currently supported by Trade Credit Insurance, covering most of the market.

 Further details were released on June 4, stating the scheme would provide up to £10 billion of government guarantees, and is available on a temporary basis for nine months, backdated to 1 April 2020 running until 31 December 2020.